JardaniWorld/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script executes to change the owner and group owner of two files
+This script executes to change the owner of a file under a special conditiion